List of United States representatives from Illinois

 The following is an alphabetical list of United States representatives from the state of Illinois.
-For chronological tables of members of both houses of the United States Congress from the state (through the present day), see United States congressional delegations from Illinois.
+For chronological tables of members of both houses of the United States Congress from the state (through the present day), see Illinois's congressional delegations.
 The list of names should be complete as of January 3, 2019, but other data may be incomplete.
 Illinois became the 21st state on December 3, 1818.